 Download Omoguru for free for smartphones and tablets.

-Common Issues With Fluency in Dyslexic Children and How To Tackle Them
+Common Issues With Reading Fluency in Dyslexic Kids and How To Tackle Them

 Common issues with fluency in dyslexic children are: